#KnoxProud Day and Founders Day are less than two weeks away! On February 15, we will celebrate this two-in-o...

 The John Huston Finley Society is an exclusive giving club created especially for Knox College young alumni members of the President's Circle.
 The President's Circle recognizes individuals, businesses, and organizations who give to Knox College at a leadership level, beginning with annual gifts of $1,837 or more.
 The Finley Society is designed to help young alumni plan ahead and take steps to prepare to reach President's Circle giving of $1,837 per year within 10 years after graduation.

-During the 2015 giving year, 104 young alumni joined the John Huston Finley Society.
+There were 43 young alumni in the John Huston Finley Society in the 2021 fiscal giving year (July 1 to June 30).
 You can see the full list in the Honor Roll of Donors.

 (assuming a 12 month pledge)

-** Gift giving at Knox is measured on a fiscal year cycle from July 1 to June 30 each year.
-All gifts must be received by June 30 in order to count for the Finley Society for that particular fiscal year and to be listed as a Finley supporter in the Honor Roll of Donors.
+**Gift giving at Knox is measured on a fiscal year cycle (July 1 to June 30).
+All gifts must be received by June 30 in order to count for the Finley Society for that particular fiscal year.

 Yes!
 Provided you have made the gift level required for your class, you will be listed as a Finley Society donor.
 Unlike our Star Donor program, which rewards alumni who have given each year since graduation, you may still join the Finley Society even if you have missed a year.